Kaihua-Chen/diffusion-vas/README.md

 ### Using custom data

 Start with a video, use the **SAM2**'s [web demo](https://sam2.metademolab.com/) or its [codebase](https://github.com/facebookresearch/sam2) to segment the target object, and extract frames preferably at 8 FPS.
-Ensure that the output follows the same directory structure as demo_data/ before running inference.
+Ensure that the output follows the same directory structure as examples from `demo_data/` before running inference.

 ## Citation